南竿,一九七三

 The Long Pavilion Becomes Shorter

 Fine rain beats against the glass, and cold wind mixed with moisture blows into the car window.
 I raise my collar, suddenly noticing that the mountains and clear water appear particularly lush in the rain and fog.
 In the distance, fishing sails dot the landscape, and the mountain road winds and twists.
 Peaks, roads lined with trees, and camouflaged bunkers and stone buildings form a beautiful picture.
 Passing by the Octagonal Pavilion, with the light rain clearing up, I can't help but think of Li Bai's "Ballad of the Goddess."
-Two years of military life are about to end beneath the azure sky of Nangan.
+Two years of military life are about to end beneath the azure sky of NanGan.
 Here, there's no mournful cries at dawn, no tears of bitter dew, but there are the hustle and bustle of the military and irretrievable years of youth.
 Far from the noise of the city, facing thousands of mountains and rivers, looking back one day, I realize that what I saw was still the hustle and bustle of life.

 It's the May season of yellow plums again.
 Listen!
 Beyond the bunkers, the roaring waves echo, and the wind rustles through the reeds.
 The time to return has come, farewell!
-Nangan.
+NanGan.

 Afterword